vannguyengd/gooddata-ui/README.md

 For more information, see [Supported Versions](supported_versions.md).

-Please follow the installation instructions in the [react-components repository](https://github.com/gooddata/gooddata-ui-sdk) to update to the latest version.
+Please follow the installation instructions in the [gooddata-ui-sdk repository](https://github.com/gooddata/gooddata-ui-sdk) to update to the latest version.

 ## License